-Lent begins today, but you might still be struggling to decide what resolutions you will make to grow in holiness and virtue throughout this liturgical season.
-Yesterday on Morning Air®, Fr.
+Lent is only a few days away, but you might still be struggling to decide what resolutions you will make to grow in holiness and virtue throughout this liturgical season.
+On Morning Air®, Fr.
 Francis Hoffman ‘Father Rocky’, Executive Director of Relevant Radio®, shared some tips for making good resolutions for a fruitful Lent.

 “It’s something in the human spirit that we’re looking forward to changing and converting and casting off the old self and getting back to the fundamentals, getting back to Christ,” says Fr.
 Rocky.
 “That’s why so many people show up for Ash Wednesday at churches around the country!”

 “We’re looking forward to that chance to walk for forty days with Jesus because He was in the desert for forty days praying and fasting.
 And that’s why we do Lent—we’re trying to imitate Jesus.”